 Clean Air Testbed

-In addition to the Clean Air Street initiative, the programme supported other SMEs/start-ups and partners to deliver pilot projects in multiple locations across Bengaluru.
+In addition to the Clean Air Street initiative, the programme supported other SMEs/start-ups and partners to deliver pilot projects in multiple locations across Bengaluru, including these four outlined below.

 CityEV has been established to design and manufacture the next generation of charge points that will address the challenges faced by infrastructure providers.
 Through the Clean Air Testbed, CityEV deployed their charge point into three pilot projects in India.
 CityEV worked with government and private partners, one of these being eee-taxi, an electric vehicle fleet with operations in Bengaluru.